Column still: Difference between pot still and column still

 Column stills behave like a series of single pot stills, formed in a long vertical tube.
 The tube is filled with either porous packing or bubble plates.
 The rising vapour, which is low in alcohol, starts to condense in the cooler, higher level of the column.
 The temperature of each successively higher stage is slightly lower than the previous stage, so the vapour in equilibrium with the liquid at each stage is progressively more enriched with alcohol.
 Whereas a single pot still charged with wine might yield a vapour enriched to 40–50% alcohol, a column still can achieve a vapour alcohol content of 96%; an azeotropic mixture of alcohol and water.
 Further enrichment is only possible by absorbing the remaining water using other means, such as hydrophilic chemicals or azeotropic distillation, or a column of 3A molecular sieves, like 3A zeolite.

 History

 In the early 1800s, a number of different scientists, engineers, and businessmen contributed to the development of a variety of different continuous distillation apparatuses.
 Several of these early developers were French, spurred on by a prize offered by Napoleon to improve sugar beet development and fermentation, in an effort to reduce reliance on British imports.
-These early French stills were suited to the production of wine, but deficient in the processing of the residual solids found in whiskey mashes.
-These French designs were further developed and improved upon by a number of Irish, British, and German contributors, to allow for use in the distillation of whiskey and other liquids.
-The column still is also called "la Colonne Belge" or the Belgian Column because it was first introduced and used for commercial purposes in Flanders, Belgium in 1828.
+These early French stills were suited to the production of wine but deficient in the processing of the residual solids found in whiskey mashes.
+These French designs were further developed and improved upon by a number of Irish, British, and German contributors to allow for use in the distillation of whiskey and other liquids.
+The column still is also called la Colonne Belge, "the Belgian Column", because it was first introduced and used for commercial purposes in Flanders, Belgium in 1828.
 Notable contributors included: